jkimlab/TAMA/README.md

 * To run TAMA, you need to prepare params file

+        * You can see detailed options in the "params" file.

         ### Example of parameter file
         # Each line has 'PARAMETERNAME' and 'VALUE', they concatenate by '='